jlaurellax/data_science_portfolio.github.io/_posts/2022-01-22-association-rule-learning.md

 <br>
 #### Associated Products

-Now we have our data in a useable format - let's look at the product pairs with the *strongest* relationships - we can do this by sorting our Lift column, in descending order.
+Now with the data in a useable format, a review of the product pairs with the *strongest* relationships occurs by sorting the Lift column, in descending order.

 ```python